Brilliantine

 Brilliantine /ˈbrɪljəntiːn/ is a hair-grooming product intended to soften men's hair, including beards and moustaches, and give it a glossy, well-groomed appearance.
-It was created at the turn of the 20th century by French perfumer Édouard Pinaud (a.k.a.
-Ed.
+It was created at the turn of the 20th century by French perfumier Édouard Pinaud (also known as Ed.
 Pinaud).

-In English-speaking markets Pinaud's name is associated with the Clubman tradename in men's toiletries.
+In English-speaking markets, Pinaud's name is associated with the Clubman tradename in men's toiletries.
 He presented a product he called Brillantine (from the French brillant meaning "brilliant") at the 1900 Exposition Universelle in Paris.
 It consisted of a perfumed and colored oily liquid.

-Brillantine was used as the French title for the film Grease in Quebec, Canada.
+Brillantine was used in Quebec, Canada as the French title for the film Grease.